MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroVG/vectorimage.rst

    Rectangle: M 11.9 6.7 H 18 V 13 H 11.9 Z

-The rectangle path as to be reworked to fit the commands of the circle path.
+The rectangle path has to be reworked to fit the commands of the circle path.

 There is an infinity of possibilities to create the new path, and the association of each points of the paths will induce a specific morphing animation.